Smoky Grilled Spaghetti Squash (Campfire or BBQ)

 Step 2

-Season the squash and prep the fire.
+Season the spaghetti squash and prep your grill.

 Step 3

-Grill the squash.
+Grill the spaghetti squash.

 Step 4